 It’s not an uplifting subject.
 Instead, change that discussion into discussing something you are excited about for improving your health.
 As always, be very careful how you talk about your body around kids.

 National Eating Disorders Association has an extensive guide of more ways to love your body.

 Your body is a complex and amazing miracle.
-Your body, warts and all, is a gift.
+Your bodies–warts, stretch marks, and all–are gifts.